Legal

 PT PMA vs Leasehold: Which Should You Choose?

-This is the most common question we get from Australian buyers.
+This is the most common question we get from foreign buyers.
 Here’s the comparison:

 FactorLeaseholdPT PMA